-On my recent trip to Hollywood, I was able to be the studio audience for The Talk.
-Unlike other talk shows, The Talk is aired live on the east coast and with a delay on the west coast.
+On a recent trip to Hollywood, I was able to be the studio audience for The Talk.
+Unlike most talk shows, The Talk is aired live on the east coast.
+It is then shown with a delay on the west coast.

 When I signed up with 1iota, the audience coordinator for The Talk, we were put on the waitlist.
 Several days later, I received a call to confirm our tickets for the show.
 The gentleman who called was very nice and friendly, and went over the rules and procedures, and then emailed me a copy of the confirmed ticket.

 The day of the show, we were told to park at a parking garage about 5 blocks away from the CBS Radford lot.
 Once parked, we were expecting to walk to the studio, but there was a shuttle bus specifically for audience members to bring us to the studio.
 At the studio, we were let out at Gate 1, which is also a parking garage.
 If you read my article about attending a taping of Will & Grace, this is the same parking lot that we were able to park in for that taping.

 The show is filmed at CBS Radford, which is a small studio but has a lot of history.
 In the parking garage, we checked in, went through security, and were directed to a room to wait.
 This room is a special room for The Talk, inside the parking garage.
 The room has lots of seating, a board displaying the show’s guests, a cardboard cutout of the hosts, and a photo booth.
 This photo booth is free, and you can have your photos taken with a backdrop of the shows logo.
 This room is a nice touch for the audience to wait, as opposed to just making you stand in line.
 I didn’t use it but there were also bathrooms available for those waiting.